 This is a lovely, lightly flavoured sweet bread, probably a little less spicy than I had expected.
 I might up the aromatics next time.
 But an hour out of the oven, it’s a soft, rather even crumb, I had it with just a little butter.
 Very, very nice.
 And surprising that it’s “sweet” considering there’s only 1/4c of honey in the whole thing.

-This loaf is so big I was worried about what to do with it, especially since it has the sticky sugar glaze, putting it in a plastic bag would be a disaster.
+This loaf is so big I was worried about what to do with it, especially since it has a sticky sugar glaze, putting it in a plastic bag would be a disaster.
 But I happen to have a big cake carrier and a spare large cake board so it’s now safe and sealed up, ready to be sliced over the next few days.
 It’ll make awesome toast, I’m sure.
 And bread pudding for the extra we just can’t get through.

 OTHERS BLOGGING THIS BREAD